martell-n-tardy/Boston-Housing-Case-Study/README.md

 # Boston-Housing-Case-Study
-In this case study I will be exploring
+In this case study I will be exploring some basic statistical concepts, adapted from Lab 4 in Harvard's CS109 course.

 ## Prerequisites
-* Prework courses such as: Introduction to Python for Data Science and Intermediate Python for Data Science
+* Not required, but suggested: Harvard's CS109 course

 ## Tools and Editors
 * Jupyter Notebook
 * Anaconda Prompt

 ## Libraries
-NumPy, Pandas, and Matplotlib
+NumPy, Pandas, and Matplotlib, Scipy, Sklearn, Seaborn, and Statsmodels

 ## Case Study Involved
+* Linear Regression Models
+* Prediction using Linear Regression
+* Train/Test Splits
-*
+* Cross Validation